Back to Home

 Google API Services

-Access Pilot's use and transfer to any other app of information received from Google APIs will adhere to the Google API Services User Data Policy, including the Limited Use requirements.
-We request only the scopes necessary to manage user permissions and do not use data for advertising.
+Access Pilot's use and transfer to any other app of information received from Google APIs adheres to the Google API Services User Data Policy, including the Limited Use requirements.
+See the dedicated "Google API Services – Privacy & Data Use Disclosure" section below for per-scope detail.

 How We Use Your Information